oskardotglobal/4get/docs/docker_tor.md

 You will see this warning `Other people on the Internet might find your computer and use it as an open proxy.
 Please don't allow this unless you have a good reason.`

+This setting is in the torrc of this `luuul/tor` image.
+If you mount your own torrc then that will be read instead.

+If you use `SocksPort 0.0.0.0:9050` anywhere make sure it is inaccessible to outside world.
 As long as you don't publish this port (-p or --publish) it shouldn't be accessible to outside world.